app.loshadki

 Is my information safe?

-By default, every shell writes history in the text file under your home directory.
-ShellHistory does something similar, only writes it in sqlite database.
-ShellHistory and shhist util are both sandboxed applications, and only have access to small amount of data folders, that are available for them.
+By default, every shell writes history to a text file under your home directory.
+ShellHistory does something similar, only it writes it to a SQLite database.
+ShellHistory and the shhist utility are both sandboxed applications, and only have access to a small number of data folders that are available to them.

-If you by accident leaked a password in the history, you can easily find this command and delete it.
-Similarly, how you would do with regular history in the shell you are using.
+If you accidentally leaked a password in the history, you can easily find this command and delete it.
+Similarly to how you would do with regular history in the shell you are using.

 Not at this moment.
-It only captures ssh command itself, but nothing you enter on the remote session.
+It only captures the ssh command itself, but nothing you enter on the remote session.
 You can always use the import command to do it manually, but there is no automatic support for that.
-I am not planning yet to implement support for it.
+I am not yet planning to implement support for it.

 Please take a look at the list of alternatives below if this is important for you.